 The last leg of our Thai adventure was a week of island hopping in the south of the country.

-After an early flight from Chiang Mai to Phuket, we arrived at our hotel around lunch time where we met some friends.
-We stayed at the B-Lay Tong Phuket, it is a nice place, the only downside is the road that separates the swimming pool from the beach.
+After an early flight from Chiang Mai to Phuket, we arrived at our hotel around lunchtime where we met some friends.
+We stayed at the B-Lay Tong Phuket, it is a nice place, the only downside is the road that separates the swimming pool from the beach, here is another option I heard great things about too.

 Following a light lunch by the pool, some of our friends headed to the beach to chat to the local longboat owners and arrange an afternoon escape.
 The great thing about Thailand is that you can ask almost anything to the locals and they will happily organise it for you!
 One of them, arranged for us to be picked up at our hotel one hour later to head to the harbour where we sailed off on an afternoon mini-cruise.